gitlabhq/gitlabhq/doc/api/users.md

       soW6NUlfDzpvZK2H5E7eQaSeP3SAwGmQKUFHCddNaP0L+hM7zhFNzjFvpaMgJw0="
 }
 ```

+Return values:

++ `200 Ok` on success and the ssh key with ID
++ `401 Unauthorized` if it is not allowed to access the user
++ `404 Not Found` if the ssh key with ID not found

 ## Add SSH key

-Create new key owned by currently authenticated user
+Creates a new key owned by the currently authenticated user.

 ```
 POST /user/keys